bb2441/shell/talk.md

 * A collection of well defined programs that does one thing well
 * Can be combined in many ways
-* Piping command means chaninig output from to input to another
+* Piping command means chaining output from to input to another

 ---